Home Blog

 Content

-Note: If chest pain persists or you develop crushing chest pain, you should immediately contact your doctor or seek emergency medical care.
+Note: If you have crushing or persistent chest pain, immediately contact your doctor or seek emergency medical care.

 The symptoms of anxiety can be managed.
-Consult with MEDvidi professionals to get the best treatment for anxiety.
+Consult with MEDvidi professionals to get the most suitable personalized treatment.

-The first point to explore is how can anxiety cause chest pain?
-The answer is down to the brain and body’s mechanism to protect you.
-Anxiety is a normal way your body responds to a perceived stressor, whether real or imagined.
-In this state, the body’s stress hormones get you in a flight-or-fight mode to prepare to battle or run away from the perceived threat.
-Your body prepares you by initiating several responses, including increased heart rate, which triggers an increased release of hormones, i.e., adrenaline and noradrenaline, higher blood pressure, and increased breathing rate.
+The link between sharp chest pain and anxiety can be found in the brain and the body’s mechanism to protect you.
+Anxiety is a standard way your body responds to a perceived stressor, whether real or imagined.
+In this state, the body’s stress hormones get you in a fight-or-flight mode to prepare to battle or run away from the perceived threat.
+Several physiological processes linked to this response can cause acute chest pain.
+These include:

 • Increased heart rate.
 The high heart rate causes a feeling of pounding in the chest.
 It also causes coronary artery spasms and heart palpitations resulting in varying forms of pain.

 • Increased blood pressure.
-High blood pressure can heighten the demand for oxygen in the heart, placing an extra strain on the small blood vessels because the blood flow increases, causing pain.
+High blood pressure can heighten the demand for oxygen, placing an extra strain on the small blood vessels because the blood flow increases, causing pain.

 • Muscle tension.
-Stress often manifests itself through tensing muscles, which can result in the tightening of muscles in the chest.
+Stress often manifests itself through tensing muscles, which can result in tightening muscles in the chest.

 • Hyperventilation.
-This often happens due to shortness of breath, which can affect the levels of carbon dioxide in the blood.
+This often happens due to shortness of breath, which can affect carbon dioxide levels in the blood.
 Low levels of carbon dioxide in the blood result in tingling and lightheadedness.

 How to Tell If Anxiety Is Causing Chest Pain